ADACS-Australia/HWSA-2022/setup.md

 ## Conda environment
-We have set up a conda python environment that will install all dependencies for you.
+If you are using Conda to manage your python modules we have set up a Conda python environment that will install all dependencies for you.
 After installing Conda, run the following commands:

 Download: